bdougie/take-action/README.md

-# take-action
-This is an action to assign yourself to an issue for a repo you are not a contributor on.

 <h3 align="center">Take Action</h3>
 <p align="center">This is an action to assign yourself to an issue for a repo you are not a contributor to.<p>